 At the end of the year, the Board discusses the Group’s budget for the coming year.

-Financing, currency management, corporate acquisitions, new establishments, financial control, financial information, human resources policy, sustainability and other overall policy matters are coordinated at Group level
+Financing, currency management, corporate acquisitions, new establishments, financial control, financial information, human resources policy, sustainability and other overall policy matters are coordinated at Group lev

 Management of the Group’s sustainability work

-The Group’s working group for sustainability reports to the Sustainability Council, which consists of the working group, the Managing Director, the CFO and the Business Area Directors.
+The Group’s working group for sustainability reports to the Sustainability Council, which consists of the working group, the Managing Director, the CFO and the Head of Business Areas.

 A large proportion of the work is governed by national legislation, for example environmental legislation and labour law, but we are also under an obligation to comply with regional and international law and voluntary undertakings such as the Global Compact.

 The management of each company is responsible for local operational sustainability work and for compliance with Group guidelines.
-These managers report to the Business Area Directors in each area.
+These managers report to the Head of Business Area in each area.

 The Group’s working group for sustainability regularly visits the companies in the Group to monitor compliance with common policies and guidelines.
 The working group is also responsible for the work at a strategic level and reports on sustainability issues to the Boards of Directors at Group and Business Area level.